-Arguably one of the most overused phrases in property development – but it really is all about the location.
-Not that you want to buy in a location that’s already deemed great (a common mistake), you need to be able to spot an area that’s on the rise and buy early, when there’s the greatest chance of making a healthy profit.
-Look for areas of growth and gentrification where other developments are taking place or are planned.
+It’s arguably one of the most overused phrases in property development, but it really is all about the location.
+Not that you want to buy in a location that’s already deemed great (a common mistake) – you need to be able to spot an area that’s on the rise and buy early, when there’s the greatest chance of making a healthy profit.
+Look for areas of growth and gentrification where other developments are taking place, or are planned.

 It’s important you don’t rush into buying a property.
-It can be easy to get swept away by estate agents who insist you’ll be missing out on the best deal ever if you don’t buy ‘x’ immediately but you need to spend adequate time getting to know the market and area.
+It can be easy to get swept away by estate agents, who insist you’ll be missing out on the best deal ever if you don’t buy ‘x’ immediately, but you need to spend adequate time getting to know the market and area.
 However, once you have found a suitable property in the right location, it pays to move quickly.
-The quicker you can turn a property around the better, as the sooner it’s finished the sooner you can make a return on your investment.
+The quicker you can turn a property around, the better – the sooner it’s finished, the sooner you can make a return on your investment.

 7. Tailor your developments for your buyers (or renters)

 It’s essential to tailor your development to the demand in the area you’re buying in (a key issue to address in your business plan).
-Is the local market students for families?
-Is it worth creating a very high-spec property or will simple fittings be more suitable?
-It’s all too easy to go over budget creating your dream property but you need to keep a tight grasp on your finances with your target buyer or renter constantly in mind.
+Is the local market best for students or families?
+Is it worth creating a very high-spec property, or will simple fittings be more suitable?
+It’s all too easy to go over budget creating your dream property, but you need to keep a tight grasp on your finances, and have your target buyer or renter constantly in mind.